 If you are using PingFederate as the token provider, PingAccess obtains token attributes from the PingFederate OpenID Connect (OIDC) policy attribute contract.
-Learn more in Configuring OpenID Connect Policies .
+For more information, see Configuring OpenID Connect Policies .

-- 8. (Optional) To add more attributes, click Add Row. - 9.
-(Optional) To remove a row, click the Delete icon. - 10.
-(Optional) To disallow access when a match is found, click Negate.
+- 8. Optional: To add more attributes, click Add Row. - 9.
+Optional: To remove a row, click the Delete icon. - 10.
+Optional: To disallow access when a match is found, click Negate.